sscollis/lns3d/util/README.md

 Executable  |   ndof,i,j   |  Comment
 ------------|--------------|--------------------------------------------
-conv.sgi    |    n/a       |  Convert Plot3D format from SGI double
+conv.sgi    |    n/a       |  Convert Plot3D format from SGI double fortran unformated to single binary
-                              fortrani unformated to single binary csubwave    |    NO        |  Subtract off a wave from a complex field dirp3d      |    n/a       |  Convert HDIR field to Plot3d format genmesh     |    yes       |  Make simple rectangular mesh initial     |    NO        |  Make simple initial conditions for LNS inter       |    NO        |  B-spline interpolation of a LNS field from one mesh to another in computational space. lpost       |    NO        |  LNS post processor for linear calculations lpost3d     |    yes       |  LNS post processor for complex calculations mkamp       |    NO        |  Determine amplitude of forced acoustic wave
+csubwave    |    NO        |  Subtract off a wave from a complex field dirp3d      |    n/a       |  Convert HDIR field to Plot3d format
+genmesh     |    yes       |  Make simple rectangular mesh initial     |    NO        |  Make simple initial conditions for LNS inter       |    NO        |  B-spline interpolation of a LNS field from one mesh to another in computational space. lpost       |    NO        |  LNS post processor for linear calculations lpost3d     |    yes       |  LNS post processor for complex calculations mkamp       |    NO        |  Determine amplitude of forced acoustic wave